 On Sept.
-1, 1998, HUD issued a final rule providing the specifics of the inspection protocol (definitions, severity/criticality, etc.) and software to be used.
-Briefly, an inspectable area is any of the five major components of the property, which are site, building exteriors, building systems, common areas, and dwelling units.
+1, 1998, HUD issued a final rule providing the specifics of the inspection protocol (definitions, severity/criticality, etc.) and grouped inspectable areas into these five major components of the property: site, building exteriors, building systems, common areas, and dwelling units.